blankse/pimcore/doc/Development_Documentation/03_Documents/01_Editables/28_Renderlet.md

 | `type`     | string                 | The type of the element assigned to the renderlet (document,asset,object)                        |
 | `subtype`  | string                 | The subtype of the element assigned to the renderlet (folder, image, link, page, classname, ...) |

-If you have defined any custom parameters on the renderlet configuration you can access them also with `$request->get('yourParam')`.
+If you have defined any custom parameters on the renderlet configuration you can access them also with `$request->attribute->get('yourParam')`.

 ## Example